 Monaco: Country and Foreign Investment

-Nominal GDP over recent years has declined somewhat due to the euro-zone crisis which resulted in sharp drop in tourism and retail activity.
+Nominal GDP over recent years has declined somewhat due to the eurozone crisis which resulted in sharp drop in tourism and retail activity.
 Home sales were also affected.
-2010 registered a slight recovery with GDP growth of 2.5%, but Monaco''s economic future is tied to future euro-zone growth and therefore remains uncertain.
+2010 registered a slight recovery with GDP growth of 2.5%, but Monaco’s economic future is tied to future euro-zone growth and therefore remains uncertain.
 A budget deficit of 1.9% of GDP was recorded for 2010.

-Business profits tax is levied only on companies that trade predominantly outside the country, and there is no personal income tax or capital gains tax.
+Business profit tax is levied only on companies that trade predominantly outside the country, and there is no personal income tax or capital gains tax.
 Modest inheritance and gift taxes, and stamp duties add to Government revenue, along with customs duties and VAT at French levels.

-Monaco came under attack in 2000, being included on the OECD blacklist (but then who wasn't?) and perhaps more seriously being the target of a hard-hitting French parliamentary report.
+Monaco came under attack in 2000, being included on the OECD blacklist and perhaps more seriously being the target of a hard-hitting French parliamentary report.
 Since then, the principality has been working hard to shed its image as a safe hiding place for money launderers and tax evaders.
 Measures undertaken have included cooperation agreements signed with Spain, Belgium, Portugal, and Luxembourg, and the tightening of laws relating to suspicious transactions.

 In October 2001 France and Monaco reached agreement on initiatives to counter money laundering in the principality.
 According to the Ministry, Monaco has 'significantly strengthened' its stance against money laundering activities by doubling the number of staff who trace the money launderers as well as pledging to report more suspicious transactions.
 Monaco also undertook to increase its cooperation with the Financial Oversight Commission to revise the rules governing investment management companies and improve upon regulation and transparency in general.